scarlson1/typesense-dashboard/README.md

 As a web application, only typesense server started with `--enable-cors` will work.

 Use https://scarlson1.github.io/typesense-dashboard/ or clone the repository and run it locally.
 (Typesense config must be configured with SSL or you'll get "ERR_NETWORK Network Error").
-Reference for create a certificate: [video](https://www.youtube.com/watch?v=sR4_YISXNZE) [article](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)
+Reference: [video](https://www.youtube.com/watch?v=sR4_YISXNZE) / [article](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)

 Use an admin key to authenticate.
 Cluster credentials are stored in session storage and will be removed when the window is closed.